apache/iotdb/docs/Download/README.md

   * Just download and unzip the new version.
 Then modify the configuration files to keep consistent with what you set in the old version.
   * stop the old vesion instance, and start the new one.

+- How to upgrade from v.10.x to v0.11.x?
+  * The data format (i.e., TsFile data) of v0.10.x and v0.11 are compatible, but the WAL file is incompatible.
+So, you can follow the steps:
+  * Stop writing new data.
+  * Call `flush` command using `sbin/start-cli.sh` in v0.10.x to close all TsFiles.
+  * We recommend to backup the the wal files and mlog.txt before upgrading for rolling back.
+  * Just download, unzip v0.11.x.zip, and modify conf/iotdb-engine.proeprties to let all the directories point to the data folder set in v0.10.x (or the backup folder).
+You can also modify other settings if you want.
+  * Stop IoTDB v0.10.x instance, and start v0.11.x, then the IoTDB will upgrade data file format automatically.
+  * __NOTICE: V0.11 changes many settings in conf/iotdb-engine.properties, so do not use v0.10's
+    configuration file directly.__

 - How to upgrade from v.9.x to v0.10.x?
   * Upgrading from v0.9 to v0.10 is more complex than v0.8 to v0.9.